-To allow authentication and authorization for the CN9000/CN9600/CN9950 through a RADIUS server, do the following:
+To allow authentication and authorization for the CN9600 through a RADIUS server, do the following:

-- Check Enable. - Click the drop-down menu to select which you wish to set Preferred RADIUS or Alternate RADIUS. - 3.
-Enter the Server IP addresses and Port number. - 4.
-Check Same as preferred setting if your Alternate RADIUS (type, timeout, retry and secret string) is the same as the preferred. - 5.
-In the Timeout field, set the time in seconds that the CN9000/CN9600/CN9950 waits for a RADIUS server reply before it times out. - 6.
-In the Retries field, set the number of allowed RADIUS retries. - In the Shared Secret field, enter the character string that you want to use for authentication between the CN9000/CN9600/CN9950 and the RADIUS Server.
+- Check Enable. - Click the drop-down menu to select whether you wish to use Preferred RADIUS or Alternate RADIUS. - Enter the Server IP addresses and Port number. - 4.
+Check Same as preferred setting if your Alternate RADIUS is the same as the preferred. - 5.
+In the Timeout field, set the time in seconds that the CN9600 waits for a RADIUS server reply before it times out. - 6.
+In the Retries field, set the number of allowed RADIUS retries. - 7.
+In the Shared Secret field, enter the character string that you want to use for authentication between the CN9600 and the RADIUS Server.